-Before Pentana Performance was introduced, the Civil Aviation Authority (CAA) used Excel and Word for their risk management processes, including business planning, reporting and assurance.
+Before Pentana Risk was introduced, the Civil Aviation Authority (CAA) used Excel and Word for their risk management processes, including business planning, reporting and assurance.
 However, these had become time consuming, complicated, unstable and unreliable and brought problems with it such as:

 - A lack of any consistency in approach